 It was in this house, in this pink canopy bed that their first daughter Lisa was conceived.
 She was born exactly nine months after the couple was married.

-The midcentury house at 1350 Ladera Circle in Palm Springs, which Elvis leased for $21,000 a year, is bursting character, first owned and built by Robert and Helene Alexander, aka, Mr & Mrs Palm Springs.
-Everyone in Palm springs knew they Alexanders.
+The midcentury house at 1350 Ladera Circle in Palm Springs, which Elvis leased for $21,000 a year, is bursting with character, first owned and built by Robert and Helene Alexander, aka, Mr & Mrs Palm Springs.
+Everyone in Palm springs knew the Alexanders.
 They threw the best dinner parties in the California desert.
 Robert Alexander was a renowned custom home builder of the era.
 Pioneers of mid-century modern design, their new “House of Tomorrow” appeared in an 8-page spread in Look Magazine and was the envy of Palm Springs society.

 With its 64 foot built-in sofa, the open floor-plans, the panoramic glass windows, curves, acute angles, the home was a work of art.

 The Alexanders died suddenly in a plane crash in 1965 but it wasn’t until the 1990s that their home leased to Elvis for his honeymoon hideaway was restored to its original mid-century splendour.

 Nestled at the end of a cul-de-sac, 1350 Ladera Circle spent much of the last few years for sale on the market.
 Its previous owner, an “Elvis junkie”, bought it through a trust in the 80s for $487,500 and filled it with more collectibles.
 Originally listed at $9.5 million, the price was cut down to $6.9 million and sold by Sotheby’s at the end of 2016*.